5 Steps to Convert an Excel File to XML File

 Dataset to Convert an Excel File to XML File

-Guide to Convert an Excel File to XML
+5 Steps to Convert an Excel File to XML

-First Step: Create an XML Schema
+Step 1: Create an XML Schema

-To export your Excel worksheet as an XML file, the first ever thing you need to do is create an XML schema.
+To export your Excel worksheet as an XML file, the first thing you need to do is create an XML schema.

 I’ve made a different tutorial on creating an XML schema using data in Excel.
 If you don’t know how to create an XML schema for your own dataset, I’m recommending you go through that tutorial first.